-What Can a Handyman Do in York in York County, Nebraska?
+What Can a Handyman Do Without a License in York in York County, Nebraska?

 Nebraska does not have a single statewide "general contractor" license for typical handyman/general building work; instead, most regulation happens through (1) local building permits/inspections and (2) state licensing for specific trades (electrical) plus state registrations for tax and unemployment.
 In York (City of York), you should expect to register your business for Nebraska sales/use tax if you sell taxable materials, and you must pull permits for many repair/alteration jobs even if you are a handyman.
 There is not a clear statewide "handyman exemption" dollar threshold in Nebraska law like some states use; limits are mainly driven by whether the work is a licensed trade (electrical) or requires permits in the local jurisdiction.